 This post is a primer for those who are going to see Ayn Rand’s Atlas Shrugged but haven’t read the book.
 The movie is fast paced and jumps into the middle of the plot (as it must to avoid being 50 hours long) so a lot is skipped, and some helpful backstory is missing.
 So if you’re taking someone to see the movie who hasn’t read the book, or if you’re going to see it yourself … here’s some helpful background without anything I would consider a “spoiler.”
 This isn’t everything, of course … but just a few key facts I think make the movie much more enjoyable

 Ayn Rand doesn’t respect or celebrate people who gain money for the sake of gaining money; for her the joy is in the creation of something (a new and cool metal, an awesome railroad, etc.) and money is the proof that you’ve done well and produced something people need (i.e. most of the current computer moguls got into computers for love, but got rich because they did the right things and made all our lives better).
-And Rand only respects people who don’t ride the coattails of others, which is why she has . . . → Read More: Things you need to know about Ayn Rand’s Atlas Shrugged before you see the movie
+And Rand only respects people who don’t ride the coattails of others, which is . . . → Read More: Things you need to know about Ayn Rand’s Atlas Shrugged before you see the movie

 So I was hoping that after seeing the movie based on Ayn Rand’s Atlas Shrugged I’d be sitting here awestruck writing up a glowing report of the motion picture about to change America.
 But while I really enjoyed it and it is extraordinarily well done for any movie — much less one with a relatively low budget and non-big name actors — I’m a little concerned that it might not be accessible to people who haven’t read the book (and check out this post for a primer on what you need to know if you fall into that category).
 So while people who have read the book number in the many millions and could make the movie successful, they’re not the people who need to see it; the people who need to see it probably never will.